-(born 1956, Swiss citizen) joined the Sonova Group as CEO in November 2011.
-Before joining the company, he was CEO of the Swiss technology group RUAG.
+(born 1956, Swiss citizen) has been the CEO of the Sonova Group from November 2011 until March 31, 2018.
+During a transition period, he step-by-step transferred his position to Arnd Kaldowski who joined the Sonova Group in October 2017 as Chief Operating Officer.
+Before joining the company, Lukas Braunschweiler was CEO of the Swiss technology group RUAG.
 From 2002 to 2009, as President & CEO, he headed the Dionex Corporation.
-The California-based company, active in the life sciences industry, was listed on the Nasdaq stock exchange.
-Prior to this, he worked from 1995 to 2002 in various group executive positions in Switzerland and the US for Mettler Toledo, a precision instruments manufacturer.
+The Californiabased company, active in the life sciences industry, was listed on the Nasdaq stock exchange.
+Previously, he worked from 1995 to 2002 in various group executive positions in Switzerland and the US for Mettler Toledo, a precision instruments manufacturer.